Func KB-460 (Cherry MX Red) Review

 Almost everything here is pretty standard in terms of layout, with a few additions.
 There are multiple versions available; the one I have is the US QWERTY layout.
 That said, the arrangement of production keys is in classical formation -- users who are used to the Logitech arrangement will need to switch back.
 I am a big fan of the single row Enter key layout, as present on our US QWERTY Func KB-460.
 Keyboards with a double row Enter key usually means the "\" button is moved to the left side of the right "Shift" key; reducing the size of the latter.
 I am more used to having a full width Shift on the right, and a half height Enter.
 Obviously, this is more or less personal preference, but having a half height Enter key makes a lot more sense to me.

-Three standard plus one custom indicator LED corresponding to Num Lock, Caps Lock, and Func Mode, respectively, can be found at the upper right hand corner.
+Two standard plus one custom indicator LED corresponding to Num Lock, Caps Lock, and Func Mode, respectively, can be found at the upper right hand corner.
 They glow red when activated, just like its backlight color.
 When Func Mode is on, the Windows key is disabled.
 This is an important feature in any gaming keyboard, because let's face it: How many times have you tried to duck in your favorite FPS while engaging an enemy, only to be killed instantly, because you missed the "Ctrl" key and your game was minimized?
 My only complaint is there is no way to tell which macro layer is active just by looking at your KB-460.
 All it tells you is Func Mode is engaged or not.
 Some keyboards show the current active profile by having customizable backlight colors, while others use dedicated LEDs.
 For a keyboard that costs $130 at press time, having neither definitely is a crucial shortcoming.

 At the back of the Func KB-460 is the USB cable lead out.
 It comes out biased to the right, and is not detachable.
 This nicely braided cable features a Func-orange texture to it, and extends 1.8m in length to connect to your computer via a gold plated USB connector.
 Two USB 2.0 ports are present at the back.
 When we bring about the question of whether gold plated connectors are actually useful or not, let's just say if it was the actual pins, then possibly -- since gold offers better conductivity than other metals.
 This theoretically establishes a better connection with your computer, but on a digital signal level, we must understand it is a discrete one or zero; so if anyone tells you they can tell the difference, you can definitely defeat their theory with a double blinded test.
 Additionally, if you are referring to the gold part of the connector you see on the plug, I would like to point out it actually does not make any physical contact electrically with your computer.
 In other words, it is nice to have, and it is pretty to look at, but it is not anything significant on a practical level.